AN INDEPENDENT PROJECT | 2018, Locations across toronto/gta

-NameSake is a workshop series, alternative baby name book, and an art installation project which aims to explore and document the multitude of names we carry as Asian diasporic peoples.
+NameSake is a workshop series and an alternative baby name book project which aims to explore and document the multitude of names we carry as Asian diasporic peoples.

 The project comes from each of our experiences navigating names - from names we were given at birth, to names we "needed" to have when we migrated to a foreign country; from names a family member chose, to names we chose ourselves; from names that mark particular experiences, to names we strive to disconnect ourselves from.